dowhiledev/uai/.plan/phase0.md

 - Keep the initial commit minimal and focused on structure
 - Avoid adding framework-specific code until abstractions are ready
 - Use this document to guide and review the initial repo setup
+- Dependency management is handled via `uv` (see https://github.com/astral-sh/uv)
+- Package name is `unified-agent-interface` throughout all configs and docs